intel-iot-devkit/smart-video-workshop/optimization-tools-and-techniques/README_VTune.md

 ## Check Bottom-up and Platform Tabs for Detailed Information
 Click on the **Bottom-up** tab.
 It will show the list of functions, by default sorted by execution time.
 In case of the OpenVINO™ Toolkit profiling it is useful to change the **Grouping** to **Task Domain / Task Type Function / Call Stack**.
 Click on a domain name to expand the tasks list in that domain.
 Note that the tasks correspond to the Inference Engine layers.

 The execution timeline is displayed on the bottom part of the window.
 Note the threads of the application, and their behavior.
-This raises questions such as "Why does each thread have multiple (about 100) peaks?" and "Could this indicate excessive of task switching?"
+This raises questions such as "Why does each thread have multiple (about 100) peaks?" and "Could this indicate excessive task switching?"

 ![image of the output](https://github.com/intel-iot-devkit/smart-video-workshop/blob/master/images/07-VTune-OpenVINO-AH-Bottom_Up-Crop.png)